-Yo-Yo Ma, one of the world’s greatest living musicians, has maintained a relationship with the Kennedy Center in Washington, D.C. and was appointed as an Artistic Advisor at Large.
-He managed to make some time to talk to us about the Kennedy Center and its importance in the arts.
+Yo-Yo Ma, one of the world’s greatest living musicians, has maintained a relationship with the Kennedy Center in Washington, D.C., appointed as an Artistic Advisor at Large.
+He managed to take some time to talk to us about the Kennedy Center and its importance in the arts.

 Richard Kurin: Your history with the Kennedy Center goes back a really long way—in fact, before there was a Kennedy Center!
 Tell us about that.